-In its role as a manager of managers, VFA's primary functions include developing new investment products, identifying and appointing investment managers (and/or making recommendations thereof, such as is the case for VAT, CDP Program and CITs) and monitoring those managers, who are generally appointed as subadvisers on an on-going basis.
-Subsequent to appointment, VFA monitors subadviser performance and in that capacity can affect termination or replacement (and/or make recommendations thereof, such as is the case for VAT, CDP and CITs).
+In its role as a manager of managers, VFA's primary functions include developing new investment products, identifying and appointing investment managers (and/or making recommendations thereof, suchas is the case for the CDP Program) and monitoring those managers, who are generally appointed as subadvisers on an on-going basis.
+Subsequent to appointment, VFA monitors subadviser performance and in that capacity can affect termination or replacement (and/or make recommendations thereof, such as is the case for the CDP Program).
 Depending upon the requirements of our client agreement, VFA (or its service providers), generally affects one or more of the following: monitors the compliance of the subadviser with the investment objectives and related policies of our client accounts; monitors significant changes that may impact the subadviser's overall business and regularly performs reviews of the subadviser; and/or other will perform other activities as required by our client agreement.

-Subsequent to appointment, VFA monitors subadviser performance and in that capacity can affect termination or replacement (and/or make recommendations thereof, such as is the case for VAT, CDP and CITs).
+Subsequent to appointment, VFA monitors subadviser performance and in that capacity can affect termination or replacement (and/or make recommendations thereof, such as is the case for the CDP Program).
 Depending upon the requirements of the client agreements, VFA (or its service providers), among other things, does the following: monitors the compliance of the subadviser with the investment objectives and related policies of client accounts; monitors significant changes that may impact the subadviser's overall business and regularly performs reviews of the subadviser; reviews the performance of the subadviser; and reports on such activity as required by client agreement.